EVOCATION-ITN/evocation-itn.github.io/_pages/recruitment.md

 The host network includes prestigious institutions from across Europe.
 -->
-## All our ESR postions are filled
+## PhD positions

-Please find the proejct title and ESR numbers of the positons below.
+All our ESR postions are now filled.
+Please find below the proejct titles and ESR numbers of the positons below.

 {% include feature_row id="row1" %}
 {% include feature_row id="row2" %}